Parents and Family

 Affordability is an important factor when selecting an education abroad program.
 The programs offered through Education Abroad vary in cost, depending on the features of the program, geographic location, length, inclusions in the program such as excursions and cultural activities, and the level of on-site support.
 The Education Abroad office provides tentative budget sheets for all programs in order to help students and their families choose a program that fits their budget, and plan their finances accordingly.

-Penn State Education Abroad periodically sends out a Parents Newsletter.
-If your student has been accepted into a Penn State Education Abroad program, he/she will receive this newsletter via email to pass along to you.
+Penn State Education Abroad offers periodic parent webinars for parents/guardians of students on an approved education abroad program.
+If your student has been accepted into a Penn State Education Abroad program, they will receive information on the parent webinar via email to pass along to you.
 In addition, please review information from some of our partners and colleagues:

 Frequently Asked Questions from parents and families of study abroad students.